oskarrough/ember-fastboot-now-deployment-example/README.md

 yarn add ember-cli-fastboot fastboot-app-server
 ```

-Put the following in a `fastboot-server.js` file:
+Put the following in a new `fastboot-server.js` file in the root of your project.

 ```js
 const FastBootAppServer = require('fastboot-app-server');